AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##ShowBidAsk
 ### Description
-The indicator ShowBidAsk shows the current bid and ask prices as well as the corresponding volume within the lower half of the chart.
-Changes in volume are also displayed even if a trade has not occurred.
+The ShowBidAsk indicator displays the current bid and ask prices as well as the corresponding volume within the lower part of the chart.
+It also shows changes in volume even if a trade has not occurred.

 ### Visualization
 ![ShowBidAsk](./media/image119.png)

 ##TickCounter
 ### Description
-TickCounter provides information about the current number of ticks contained within the bar.
-The indicator can count starting from 0, but can also count down from a predefined number to 0.
-The value can be displayed either as absolute or a percentage.
-The indicator will only work with candle charts in which the bars are constructed based on a fixed number of ticks.
+TickCounter provides information regarding the current number of ticks that are contained within the bar.
+The indicator can not only count starting from 0, but can also be set to count from a specified number down to 0.
+TickCounter can display the value either as absolute or as a percentage.
+It only works with candle charts in which the bars are established based on a fixed number of ticks.

 When programming your own scripts, please use Bars, TickCount or Bars, PercentComplete.